open-cogsci/osdoc/content/pages/tutorials/beginner.md

 __Tip__ -- You can use variables to specify which sound should be played by using a variable name between square brackets as (part of) the file name.
 For example: `[a_word].ogg`

-__Tip__ -- The `sampler` handles files in `.ogg` and `.wav` format.
+__Tip__ -- The SAMPLER handles files in `.ogg` and `.wav` format.
 If you have sound files in a different format, [Audacity] is a great free tool to convert sound files (and much more).

 </div>

 ## Step 9: Configure the variable logger

-Actually, we don't need to configure the variable `logger`, but let's take a look at it anyway.
+Actually, we don't need to configure the variable LOGGER, but let's take a look at it anyway.
 Click on *logger* in the overview to open its tab.
 You see that the option 'Log all variables (recommended)' is selected.
 This means that OpenSesame logs everything, which is fine.

 <div class='info-box' markdown='1'>

 __Background box__

-__Tip__ -- If you like your log-files clean, you can disable the 'Log all variables' option and manually select variables, either by entering variable names manually ('Add custom variable'), or by dragging variables from the variable inspector into the `logger` table.
+__Tip__ -- If you like your log-files clean, you can disable the 'Log all variables' option and manually select variables, either by entering variable names manually ('Add custom variable'), or by dragging variables from the variable inspector into the LOGGER table.

 __The one tip to rule them all__ -- Always triple-check whether all the necessary variables are logged in your experiment!
 The best way to check this is to run the experiment and investigate the resulting log files.